There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Over 2-inch diameter.
 Most examples you’ll run across of this size were probably not intended for use in games and are instead meant as decoration.

-More important than the condition of the marble is the type of marble.
+Some important factors other than the condition of the marble is the type of marble.
 Extra-large marbles are also generally more valuable because they’re usually handmade and of high quality.

 The most valuable marbles are generally made from glass.